camaraproject/Governance/README.md

 ## Contributors

 Our commitment to open source means that we are enabling -in fact encouraging- all interested parties to contribute and become part of its developer community.
-* The current list of participants of the alliance can be found here [Participants](./PARTICIPANTS.MD).
+* The current list of participants = contributors of the alliance can be found here [PARTICIPANTS](./PARTICIPANTS.MD).
-* The current list of contributors (source code and/or documentation) can be found here [Contribution Guidelines](./CONTRIBUTING.md).
 * The current list of maintainers of the overall project documentation can be found here [Code Owners](./CODEOWNERS).
 * The current list of maintainers of a sub-project can be found in the MAINTAINERS.MD file of the sub-project.

 ## Licensing

-### Declaring Code

-The declaring code is licensed under the **Apache License, Version 2.0**, you may not use the respective files except in compliance with that license.

-You may obtain a copy of the License at https://www.apache.org/licenses/LICENSE-2.0.

-Unless required by applicable law or agreed to in writing, software distributed under the License is distributed on an "AS IS" BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
-See the [LICENSE](./declarations/LICENSE) for the specific language governing permissions and limitations under the License.

-### Documentation

-The documentation is licensed under the **CC-BY-4.0 License**, you may not use the respective files except in compliance with that license.

-You may obtain a copy of the License at https://creativecommons.org/licenses/by/4.0/

-Unless required by applicable law or agreed to in writing, software distributed under the License is distributed on an "AS IS" BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
-See the [LICENSE](./documentation/LICENSE.CC-BY) for the specific language governing permissions and limitations under the License.
+See the respective chapter in the [Project Charter](./ProjectCharter.md).